Blood thinners: Warfarin, heparin, Novel Oral Anticoagulant Drugs (NOAC)

 Warfarin and heparin are anticoagulant medications, often referred to as blood thinners.
 These help prevent clots from forming in the blood.
-Anticoagulants are used to treat some types of heart disease and to prevent dangerous blood clots.
+Anticoagulants are used in the treatment of some types of heart disease and to prevent dangerous blood clots.
 These include:

 Warfarin is the most commonly prescribed anticoagulant.
 It is taken as a tablet and works by slowing production of vitamin K and in turn, the protein prothrombin, which is important for blood clotting.

-The dose of warfarin needs regular monitoring at a GP's surgery, clinic, hospital or pharmacist to make sure it is correct.
-This will take place less often once the dose stablilises.
+The dose of warfarin needs regular monitoring at a GP's surgery, clinic, hospital or pharmacy to make sure it is correct.
+This will take place less often once the dose stabilises.
 For some people it may be possible for them to monitor their warfarin levels at home.

 This is done with the international normalisation ratio (INR) blood test.

 Too high an INR level means blood clots won't form quickly enough, which increases the risk of bleeding and bruising.

 Too low an INR means the dose is too low and blood clots could still develop.

 The dose is adjusted by taking tablets of different doses to add up to the current recommended amount.
 Take the dose as advised by the doctor.
 Warfarin is usually taken once a day, at the same time, usually in the evening.

 Seek medical advice if a dose is missed or an extra dose taken by mistake.

 Warfarin can interact with other medications, so make sure your doctor or pharmacist know what else you take, including supplements and over-the-counter medications.